hectorcorrea/solr-for-newbies/tutorial.md

 There are two reasons why this is important.
 The first reason is that because the values filtered via `fq` don't have a score assigned to them they can be cached and reused by Solr in subsequent queries.
 The authors of Solr in Action recommend using the `q` parameter for values entered by the user and `fq` for values selected from a list (e.g. from a dropdown or a facet in an application).

-The second reason `fq` is important is because when we filter results from a category by selecting from a dropdown list or a facet, usually all the results belong to the category equaly, preventing Solr from scoring results by the selected category might improve the ranking of the results since only the user entered values (filtered via `q`) would be used to calculate the scores.
+The second reason `fq` is important is because when we filter results from a category by selecting from a dropdown list or a facet, usually all the results belong to the category equally.
+Preventing Solr from scoring results by the selected category might improve the ranking of the results since only the user entered values (filtered via `q`) would be used to calculate the scores.

 Both `q` and `fq` use the same syntax for filtering documents (e.g. `field:value`).
 However you can only have one `q` parameter in a query but you can have many `fq` parameters.
 Multiple `fq` parameters are ANDed (you cannot specify an OR operation among them).